Max-Consensus with Deterministic Convergence in Directed Graphs with Unreliable Communication Links: Convergence Analysis

-\begin{pf} In \textit{Part3} of Theorem~\ref{theorem_convergence}, we showed that \acronym converges to the maximum state after a finite number of time steps in a deterministic fashion.
+\begin{proof} In \textit{Part--3} of Theorem~\ref{theorem_convergence}, we showed that \acronym converges to the maximum state after a finite number of time steps in a deterministic fashion.
 However, it is possible to calculate an upper bound on the time steps required for {achieving} convergence with high probability.

-Let us consider the maximum packet drop probability among all links in the network defined as $q_{\text{max}} = \max_{(v_j, v_i) \in \mathcal{E}}\{q_{ji}\}$.
-Also, let us define an epoch as the number of $D$ time steps.
-We calculate a time step $k_0$ for which every link $(v_j,v_i) \in \mathcal{E}$ will have performed at least one successful transmission with probability almost equal to one.
+We first calculate a lower bound of the minimum number of time steps $k_0$, (for which it also holds $k_0\% D'=0$), for which every link $(v_j,v_i) \in \mathcal{E}$ will have performed at least one successful transmission with probability $1-\varepsilon_0$, where $\varepsilon_0$ can be arbitrarily small.
 To achieve this, we solve the inequality

-where $\varepsilon_1$ represents a probability almost equal to zero.
-In \eqref{desiredprob_onetrans} we solve for $k_0$ and take the ceiling of the result (because time steps are discrete values).
-Thus, we obtain
+In \eqref{desiredprob_onetrans} we solve for $k_0$, divide by $D'$ (to find the number of epochs) and take the ceiling of the result (because time steps are discrete values), multiplying by $D'$ in order to find the minimum number of time steps $k_0$ that satisfies $k_0\% D'=0$.
+Thus, from \eqref{desiredprob_onetrans} we obtain

-Eq.~\eqref{time_step_one_instance} represents the time step $k_0$ at which every link will have performed at least one successful transmission with probability $(1 - \varepsilon_1)$ almost equal to one.
-Let us suppose that we execute \textit{Phase1} of \acronym for $D k_0$ time steps ($k_0$ fulfills \eqref{time_step_one_instance}).
-This means that each link has at least one successful transmission during each one of the $D$ epochs with probability $(1 - \varepsilon_1)^{D}$.
-Therefore, by setting $\varepsilon_1$ small enough, we have that after $D k_0$ time steps during \textit{Phase1} of our algorithm each node fulfills \eqref{realmax_cons_1}.
-Continuing the algorithm's operation, consider the maximum packet drop probability for $D$ consecutive time steps defined as $q_{\text{max}}^D$.
-The probability $p_1$ that at least one link will suffer packet drops for $D$ consecutive time steps is
+Let us suppose that we execute \textit{Phase--1} of \acronym for $k_0$ time steps ($k_0$ fulfills \eqref{time_step_one_instance}).
+This means that each link has at least one successful transmission during the $k_0$ time steps with probability $(1 - \varepsilon_0)$.
+Therefore, by setting $\varepsilon_0$ small enough, we have that after $D'k_0$ time steps during \textit{Phase--1} of our algorithm each node fulfills \eqref{realmax_cons_1} with probability $(1 - \varepsilon_0)^{D'}$.

+Continuing the algorithm's operation, consider the maximum packet drop probability for $D'$ consecutive time steps defined as $q_{\text{max}}^{D'}$.
+The probability $p_1$ that at least one link will suffer packet drops for $D'$ consecutive time steps is

-where $|\mathcal{E}|$ is the number of links in the network, $D$ is the network diameter, and $q_{\text{max}}$ is the maximum packet drop probability among all links.
-We now calculate a number of epochs $k_1$ for which no link has $D$ consecutive packet drops.
-To achieve this we solve the inequality
+where $|\mathcal{E}|$ is the number of links in the network, $D'$ is the network diameter, and $q_{\text{max}}$ is the maximum packet drop probability among all links.
+We now calculate a lower bound of the minimum number of epochs $k_1$ for which no link $(v_j,v_i) \in \mathcal{E}$ has $D'$ consecutive packet drops with probability $1-\varepsilon_1$, where $\varepsilon_1$ can be arbitrarily small.
+Note that \(k_1\) counts epochs, since \(p_1\) in \eqref{d_cons_packet_dr_alternative} denotes the probability that at least one link experiences \(D'\) consecutive packet drops over one block of \(D'\) time steps (i.e., within one epoch).
+To achieve this, we solve the inequality